How to clear DNS resolver cache in Windows XP and Windows Vista

 Tuesday, August 1st, 2006

 Launched .bd Whois Service www.whois.com.bd, the 1st dedicated .bd whois service.
 Along with .bd the whois service also covers a total of 120 TLDs and IP Whois.
 The service gives you more information than just registrant information.
-Current features are: - Directly accessable whois result. http://www.whois.com.bd/domain.com.bd (domain) http://www.whois.com.bd/209.58.24.3 (IP) - IP Address lookup of main domain, www and mail - Reverse IP Lookup of main domain, www and mail - IP Location of main domain, www and mail - Port Scan for Ports 80 (web) 110 (POP) 25 (SMTP) and 21 (FTP) (to check if the services are running) - HTTP Status - Page Title of the Web ... (read more)
+Current features are: - Directly accessable whois result. http://www.whois.com.bd/domain.com.bd (domain) http://www.whois.com.bd/209.58.24.3 (IP) - IP Address lookup ... (read more)

 How to surf the web when your ISP DNS goes down